photkosee/geogenius/README.md

 - [Simple Map](https://simplemaps.com/resources/svg-maps) - Map SVG
 - [Rest Countries API](https://restcountries.com/) - Fetching country data
 - [React Zoom Pan Pinch](https://www.npmjs.com/package/react-zoom-pan-pinch) - Built a zoomable container

+## What's next

+You can make use of this in many different ways, using it to visualize global data as you please, as long as you can find a suitable API or even build one yourself.
+There are some libraries that you could use instead of assigning events in an SVG tag like I did.
+[React Simple Map](https://www.react-simple-maps.io/) is another interesting choice if you plan to work on a similar project.

+## Contributing

+Pull requests are welcome.
+Please open an issue first to discuss what'd like to improve.